Mailing Lists

 Validator Differences

-The reason for deploying the 3 main validators (and maintaining Cloudflare's GoRTR too) is to monitor differences in their behaviour.
+The reason for deploying the 3 main validators is to monitor differences in their behaviour.
 There shouldn't be a difference, because the Internet standards are well defined.

 FRR follows RFC8210 in prioritising the validators configured.
 It only displays the VRPs received from the highest priority active validator.
 So there isn't a straightforward way to find out what each validator is producing by way of VRPs.
 So the project also runs a virtual router which is also configured to talk with each validator - and download the VRP table from each of them.
 These differences are captured once per day.